Edddy/PedroMolteniLPC/README.md

-# Hotel Fuaz
+# Pedro Molteni LPC
-Solo contiene los HTML, js y css files del sitio publico
+This repository only contains the HTML, CSS and JS files of the public website